FAQs for Leading Projects

 2. What is involved when leading a project?

-• Managing things - deliverables, deadlines, schedules, and scope
+• Managing things - action items, deadlines, schedules, and scope

-• Leading people - team members, customers, consultants, and "higher-ups"
+• Leading people - team members, users, vendors/consultants, and leaders

 3. What is a project leader's job?